 The principal risks and uncertainties faced by the Company are disclosed in notes 6, 7 and 18 of the financial statements.

 Use of financial instruments by the Company

-The Company is exposed to market risk, credit risk and liquidity risk from the financial instruments it holds as disclosed in note 6.
+The Company is exposed to market risk, credit risk, interest rate risk and liquidity risk from the financial instruments it holds as disclosed in note 6.

 Results